 Our membership consists of:

-Our members are chosen for their knowledge, experience and judgment.
+Our members are chosen for their knowledge, experience, judgment, and dedication to serving the public interest.
 They voice their personal convictions and views, independent of the policies of the government or organizations with which they are associated.

 PSAB support staff includes: